Posted March 29, 2020 | Written by Karen Nitkin

 The medical students are among dozens of Johns Hopkins volunteers who are either creating the face shields or assembling personal protection packs that will help clinicians reuse their surgical masks and N95 filtering respirators.

-Each personal protection pack holds a face shield, two brown paper bags, a marker, hand sanitizer and a surgical mask.
+Each personal protection pack holds a face shield, two brown paper bags, a marker, alcohol-based hand sanitizer containing at least 60% alcohol and a surgical mask.
 Clinicians add their N95 respirators.

 The volunteers are taking part in an extraordinary push to make 50,000 such kits for all Johns Hopkins clinicians in Maryland and Washington, D.C., as cases of COVID-19 continue to rise.

 “This is about preserving the supply of personal protective equipment,” says Michelle Azotea, who created the improvised production system in her role as director of project management and implementation for the health system.

 Clinicians rely on the masks and respirators to protect themselves from infection, typically discarding them after a single use.

 But masks and other personal protective equipment (PPE) have been in short supply for several months, starting with a manufacturer recall in December, says Burton Fuller, vice president, chief supply chain officer for the Johns Hopkins Health System.